aka The Ascent: Black Ops

 Samantha Schnitzler (Kia Clarke), Shayne Ward (Will Stanton), Bentley Kalu (Ben Garrett), Alana Wallace (Hayley Nolan), Toby Osmond (Jack Ford), Spencer Collings (Carter Harris), Emma Walker (Sophie Austin), Phoebe Robinson-Galvin (Rachel Ryan), Julia Szamalek (Prisoner)

-British director Tom Paton first appeared with the post-holocaust film Pandorica (2016).
-He has since remained with genre material, directing the likes of the vampire film Redwood (2017), Black Site (2018) wherein soldiers encounter aliens and the space opera G-Loc (2020).
+British director Tom Paton first appeared with the post-apocalyptic film Pandorica (2016).
+He has since remained with genre material, directing the likes of the vampire film Redwood (2017), Black Site (2018) about a secret government agency combating Lovecraftian Elder Gods, the space opera G-Loc (2020), the non-genre military action film 400 Bullets (2021) and the psycho-thriller Assailant (2022).

 There is some talk about this being divine judgement but nothing is ever clarified about why everything is happening.
 In truth, what we have is a low-budget film about people climbing the stairs in a parking building.
 Something kills some of them off but it is not clear what is killing them – they have been warned by the executed rebel not to go down and that is the only clue we get.
 The rest is circling through the same pieces of footage of what happened in the rebel camp as they debate about changing events, which they never do.
 (And surely if the rebel has foreknowledge and can can give them a warning to avoid their fate then this makes the idea of nothing being able to be changed a nonsense).
 The film reaches an ending that clarifies nothing.